 Generate a card token

-The first step in the Ecommerce API flow is encrypting a customer card as a source
+Tokenization in Ecommerce requires encrypting a customer card as a source

+token using the relevant Ecommerce API endpoint.
 Clover uses this token to process secure payments.
-Complete an Ecommerce API flow by using the source

 IMPORTANT

-Clover reserves the right to disable keys suspected of misuse that violates our terms.
-If needed, you can request the deactivation of a key by sending an email to: [email protected]
+Clover reserves the right to disable keys suspected of misuse and violation of our terms.
+If needed, you can send an email to: [email protected]to request the deactivation of an Ecommerce API key.

 TA_PUBLIC_KEY_DEV